 For project areas where valid and sufficient petitions have been received, the project area will continue to be maintained with maintenance procedures only which include patching, grinding and mud jacking

-If sidewalk reconstruction is initiated by the property owners in the future and there is no Neighbourhood Renewal program occurring simultaneously, the property owners will be responsible to pay for 100% of the cost
+If sidewalk reconstruction is requested by the property owners in the future and there is no Neighbourhood Renewal program occurring simultaneously, the property owners will be responsible to pay for 100% of the cost

 For More Information